it-novum/openITCOCKPIT/README.md

 # What is openITCOCKPIT?
-openITCOCKPIT is an Open Source system monitoring tool build for different monitoring engines like [Nagios](https://www.nagios.org/) or [Naemon](http://www.naemon.org/).
+openITCOCKPIT is an Open Source system monitoring tool built for different monitoring engines like [Nagios](https://www.nagios.org/) or [Naemon](http://www.naemon.org/).

 So easy that everyone can use it: create your entire monitoring configuration with a few clicks due to our smart interface written in PHP